cavo789/blog/blog/2023/12/16/docker-mindmap/index.md

 tags: [docker, mindmap, tips, visualisation]
 enableComments: true
 ---
-# Build a mind map using Docker and Markdown

 ![Build a mind map using Docker and Markdown](./images/social_media.png)

 As a markdown lover, I always enjoy finding a little tool that lets me write a text and have it converted into another format.